escamoteur/get_it_mixin/README.md

 * must be called on every build, in the same order (no conditional watching)
 * do not use them inside of a builder as it will break the mixins ability to rebuild

-[TODO: Ask Thomas if  register calls are safe outside of build ]

 __isReady<T>() and allReady()__
 A common use case is to toggle a loading state when side effects are in-progress.
 To check whether any registered actions have completed you can use `allReady()` and `isReady<T>()`.
 These methods return the current state of any registered async operations and a rebuild is triggered when they change.
 ```dart